 The loads applied to the model include self-weight, material load, belt traction for different operating regimes, material fouling load on the structure, overloads, chute clogging, among others.
 These loads were combined for different considerations, as required by the standard, in order to carry out the structural and mechanical analysis.

-During the static analysis of the bottom and tripper of the forklift, utilization rates were found to be higher than admissible for the structure's overload operating condition.
-This condition failed both the tripper 's bar elements (Figure 2) and the turntable's shell-modeled elements (Figure 3).
+During the static analysis of the lower part and the tripper of the forklift, utilization rates above the permissible level for the structure's overload operating condition were verified.
+As a result, this condition failed both the tripper bar elements (Figure 2) and the shell-modeled elements of the turntable (Figure 3).

 Figure 2: Envelope of utilization rates in tripper busbar elements for overload operation.